NordVPN vs. Surfshark: 13 Comparison Tests, 1 Winner in 2023

-When I first started shopping around for a VPN, I realized that every service promises to deliver on the same things (speed, security, and unblocking content) — but they can’t all possibly be “the best”!
-To try and find the right VPN for me, I tested over 35 services with streaming, torrenting, security, and more.
+When I first started shopping around for a VPN, I realized that every service promises to deliver the same things (speed, security, and unblocking content) — but they can’t all possibly be “the best”!
+To try and find the right VPN for me, I tested over 35 services and evaluated them based on streaming, torrenting, security, and more.

-Based on all of my testing, I can honestly say that NordVPN and Surfshark are both great options, but deciding on which one meets your needs takes a lot of time and research.
+Based on all of my testing, NordVPN and Surfshark are both great options, but deciding which one meets your needs takes a lot of time and research.
 That’s why I compared these 2 premium VPNs in 13 key areas.

 Short on Time?
 Find Out Who Won Right Here